Tessil/hat-trie/README.md

 };
 ```

-Note that the implementation leaves binary compatibilty (endianness, float binary representation, size of int, ...) of the types it serializes/deserializes in the hands of the provided function objects if compatibilty is required.
+Note that the implementation leaves binary compatibility (endianness, float binary representation, size of int, ...) of the types it serializes/deserializes in the hands of the provided function objects if compatibility is required.

 More details regarding the `serialize` and `deserialize` methods can be found in the [API](https://tessil.github.io/hat-trie/doc/html/classtsl_1_1htrie__map.html).